SEMICeu/documentation/artefact_generation.md

 Therefore, the language to be used from the internal representation must be specified.

 The generation is also sensitive to disambiguation challenges.
+It may occur that two different terms in a data specification use the same label.
 Therefore an option has been added to force domain based disambiguation.

 ### SHACL artefact generator